lupalberto/neutral-atom-vm/docs/ux.md

 3. **Service contract**
    - Job statuses, structured errors, logs, and streaming measurements make the VM service feel like hardware rather than a library.
-   - Capabilities reporting allows the client to know what gates/noise/backends are available.
+   - Capabilities and constraint reporting let clients discover:
+     - Supported gates and connectivity.
+     - Timing/duration ranges and allowed parallelism.
+     - Noise models and resource limits for each device/profile.

 4. **Multiple backends**
    - Behind the machin: ideal statevector, noisy Pauli, future Rydberg physics, or even real chip connectors.